Professor Abbas Rajabifard

 - Atazadeh B, Kalantari Soltanieh S, Rajabifard A, Ho S. Modelling building ownership boundaries within BIM environment: A case study in Victoria, Australia.
 COMPUTERS ENVIRONMENT AND URBAN SYSTEMS.
 Pergamon.
 2017, Vol. 61.

-- Toran Pour A, Moridpour S, Tay R, Rajabifard A. Modelling pedestrian crash severity at mid-blocks.
-Transportmetrica A: Transport Science.
+- Pour AT, Moridpour S, Tay R, Rajabifard A. Modelling pedestrian crash severity at mid-blocks.
+TRANSPORTMETRICA A-TRANSPORT SCIENCE.
 2017, Vol. 13, Issue 3.

 - Amirebrahimi S, Rajabifard A, Mendis P, Ngo T. A BIM-GIS integration method in support of the assessment and 3D visualisation of flood damage to a building.
 JOURNAL OF SPATIAL SCIENCE.
 Spatial Sciences Institute.
 2016, Vol. 61, Issue 2.